Sponsorships

 Importantly, the Alaska SPCA is Musher Friendly — supporting Alaska’s sled dog community with accessible care and resources.
 Together, PDW and the Alaska SPCA are partnering to expand veterinary services for the mushing community, strengthening care for canine athletes both on and off the trail.

-What many people don’t realize is that the Kennel relies on philanthropic support to sustain its important mission.
+What many people don’t realize is that the Kennel benefits from philanthropic support to sustain its important mission.
 The National Park Service has established a dedicated fund to ensure these dogs — and the wilderness values they represent — remain an essential part of the Denali story.

-Pike Dog Wellness and the Pike Family are proud to serve as major supporters of the Kennel.
+Pike Dog Wellness and the Pike Family are proud to serve as major contributors to the Kennel.
 We invite everyone who believes in Alaska’s sled dogs and the spirit of the Last Frontier to join us.
-As filmmaker Ken Burns famously described the National Parks as “America’s Best Idea,” we wholeheartedly agree — and we’re committed to helping preserve this remarkable legacy for generations to come.
+Filmmaker Ken Burns famously described the National Parks as “America’s Best Idea,” we wholeheartedly agree — and we’re committed to helping preserve this remarkable legacy for generations to come.

 🐾 Yes, there’s a live Puppy Cam!